RhetTbull/osxphotos/README.md

  • "{folder_album(>)}" renders to ["Folder1>Album1"]
  • "{folder_album()}" renders to ["Folder1Album1"]

-[find|replace]: optional text replacement to perform on rendered template value.
+[find,replace]: optional text replacement to perform on rendered template value.
 For example, to replace "/" in an album name, you could use the template
 "{album[/,-]}".
 Multiple replacements can be made by appending "|" and adding
 another find|replace pair.  e.g. to replace both "/" and ":" in album name: